 Dealing with finances can be difficult, and I’m always looking for tricks and tools to save money and make finances just a little bit easier!
-In this post, I’m sharing some online tools I currently use for budgeting and saving money.
+In this post, I’m sharing some online budgeting tools I currently use to help me save money every month!

 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.

 ONLINE BUDGETING TOOLS TO HELP YOU SAVE MONEY

 Mint is the tool I use to track my spending on a regular basis.
 Connected to both my bank account and my credit card, it allows me to track all of my purchases in one place.
 It also reminds me when my bills are due, and shows me which ones have and have not been paid.
 One of my favorite features is that I can quickly see a breakdown of my spending for each category and whether or not I have met my budget goals.